real-tintin/ugglan/doc/source/drone.rst

     Positive and negative motor step responses (with mounted propeller).
 The time constant is estimated for each step using MLSE.

-A further note.
+On a further note.
 The approximation of using a first order low pass filter is fine.
 But from the figure it becomes clear that better approximations of higher order exist.
-An improvement would be to empirical derive (by system identification) such a system.
+An improvement would be to empirical derive such a system - by using system identification.

 State Estimation
 =================